damomarco/JHSJapaneseRevision/README.md

 - **Dynamic Content Loading:** Loads study materials from local JSON files based on user selection.
 - **Unit Selection:** Allows users to select one or multiple units to study at a time.
-- **Activity Selection:** Users can choose between two revision modes:
+- **Activity Selection:** Users can choose between multiple revision modes:
   - **Flashcards:** An interactive flashcard system with a smooth 3D flip animation to reveal answers.
   - **Quiz:** A multiple-choice quiz that dynamically generates questions and distractors from the selected content.
+  - **Category Sort:** A drag-and-drop game to sort vocabulary into the correct categories.
+  - **Matching Game:** A classic memory game to match Japanese terms to their Romaji.
+  - **Listening Game:** An audio-based quiz where students listen to Japanese pronunciation and select the correct English translation, powered by Google's Gemini API.
+  - **Sentence Scramble:** A game where students unscramble Japanese words to form a correct sentence based on an English prompt.
 - **Responsive Design:** The user interface is fully responsive and works seamlessly on devices of all sizes, from mobile phones to desktops.
 - **Light & Dark Mode:** A theme toggle allows users to switch between a light and dark visual theme for comfortable viewing in any lighting condition.

 ## 🛠️ Tech Stack

 - **Frontend:** React.js, TypeScript
+- **AI/ML:** Google Gemini API (Text-to-Speech)
 - **Styling:** Tailwind CSS (via CDN)
 - **Data:** Static JSON files for learning content.